A new fractal dimension: The topological Hausdorff dimension: Abstract

 \section{Abstract}

-We introduce a new concept of dimension for metric spaces, the so called \emph{topological Hausdorff dimension}.
+We introduce a new concept of dimension for metric spaces, the so-called \emph{topological Hausdorff dimension}.
 It is defined by a very natural combination of the definitions of the topological dimension and the Hausdorff dimension.
 The value of the topological Hausdorff dimension is always between the topological dimension and the Hausdorff dimension, in particular, this new dimension is a non-trivial lower estimate for the Hausdorff dimension.

-We show that no matter which definition of the topological dimension we start with, applying the natural modification involving the Hausdorff dimension leads to the same concept.
-In particular, a separable metric space $X$ has topological Hausdorff dimension at most $d$ iff $X$ has a basis $\mathcal{U}$ such that $\dim_H \partial {U} \leq d-1$ for every $U \in \mathcal{U}$ iff $\exists A \subseteq X$ such that $\dim_H A\leq d-1$ and $\dim_t (X \setminus A)\leq 0$.
-It is very convenient in the course of the proofs that the former is local and the latter is global in nature.

-We examine the basic properties of this new notion of dimension, compare it to other well-known notions, determine its value for some classical fractals such as the Sierpi\'nski carpet, the von Koch snowflake curve, Kakeya sets, the range of the Brownian motion, the range of the generic (in the sense of Baire category) continuous map, etc. The calculation of the almost sure topological Hausdorff dimension of the range of the Brownian motion in $\RR^2$ and $\RR^3$ remains the most important open problem of the paper.
-We relate the planar case to a well-known open problem of W. Werner and solve the dual version of this problem.
+We examine the basic properties of this new notion of dimension, compare it to other well-known notions, determine its value for some classical fractals such as the Sierpinski carpet, the von Koch snowflake curve, Kakeya sets, the trail of the Brownian motion, etc.

 As our first application, we generalize the celebrated result of Chayes, Chayes and Durrett about the phase transition of the connectedness of the limit set of Mandelbrot's fractal percolation process.
 They proved that certain curves show up in the limit set when passing a critical probability, and we prove that actually `thick' families of curves show up, where roughly speaking the word thick means that the curves can be parametrized in a natural way by a set of large Hausdorff dimension.
 The proof of this is basically a lower estimate of the topological Hausdorff dimension of the limit set.
 For the sake of completeness, we also give an upper estimate and conclude that in the non-trivial cases the topological Hausdorff dimension is almost surely strictly below the Hausdorff dimension.